 WHAT SHOULD I BRING TO MY FIRST FITTING?

 You should bring the shoes and undergarments (bra/corset) that you will be wearing on your wedding day.
+Our bridal gowns are high-quality, many of them have built-in bras and slips.
 Many of our brides choose not to wear a bra under their wedding gown and some opt to have cups sewn in.
 We have the cups available and will decide at your first fitting.

 WHAT SHOULD I EXPECT AT THE FIRST FITTING?